 (ii) All employee Benefit Plans of Sellers (as defined below) that are intended to be qualified under Section 401(a) of the Code have a current and valid determination letter from the Internal Revenue Service.
 All Benefit Plans that are intended to be qualified under Section 401(a) of the Code have been timely amended for any subsequent statutory or regulatory changes.
-Any Benefit Plan that is intended to be qualified under Section 401(a) of the Code have been timely amended for any subsequent statutory or regulatory changes.
-Any Benefit Plan that is intended to be qualified under Section 401(a) of the Code have been timely amended for any subsequent statutory or regulatory changes.
-Any Benefit Plan that is intended to be qualified under Section 401(a) of the Code have been operated in compliance with its plan documents and, if applicable, the Employee Retirement Income Security Act ("ERISA") and the Code.
+Any Benefit Plan that is intended to be qualified under Section 401(a) of the Code has been operated in compliance with its plan documents and, if applicable, the Employee Retirement Income Security Act ("ERISA") and the Code.
 Sellers shall be solely responsible for all obligations for any Benefit Plans.
 "Benefit Plan" means any plan established by Sellers, or any predecessor or Affiliate of Sellers, existing at the Closing Date or at any time within the five (5) year period prior thereto, to which Sellers contribute or have contributed on behalf of any current or former employee or director, or under which any employee, former employee or director of Sellers or any beneficiary thereof is covered, is eligible for coverage or has benefit rights.